 About

-Tuberculosis (TB) is a curable and preventable disease, however, it is one of the most significant infectious causes of mortality and morbidity worldwide and is the number one cause of death among those infected with HIV.
-TB occurs across the world.
-In 2019, the largest number of new TB cases occurred in the WHO South-East Asian region, with 44% of new cases, followed by the WHO African region, with 25% of new cases and the WHO Western Pacific with 18%.
-The primary purpose of the FEND for TB Consortium is to evaluate early stage diagnostics and novel diagnostic strategies for tuberculosis in the context of existing clinical algorithms in TB endemic countries.
+Although tuberculosis (TB) is a curable and preventable disease, it remains one of the most significant infectious causes of mortality and morbidity worldwide and the leading cause of death among people living with HIV.
+TB is a global public health challenge; in 2023, the World Health Organization identified an estimated total of 10.8 million people affected.
+Given its high prevalence and disproportionate impact, the FEND for TB Consortium aims to evaluate early-stage and novel diagnostic strategies within the framework of existing clinical algorithms in TB-endemic countries.

 Our Mission